Islamic Manuscripts

 - Zaydi Manuscript Tradition Project: manuscripts from Yemen as well as European and North American collections, made available through the project at the Institute for Advanced Study, Princeton, NJ

-- Sherif Harar City Museum, Harar Jugol, Ethiopia: digital copies of hundreds of manuscripts gathered from families and shrines in the historic center of Islam, deposited by Abdullahi Ali Sherif, founder of the museum
+- Sherif Harar City Museum, Harar, Ethiopia: digital copies of hundreds of manuscripts gathered from families and shrines in this historic center of Islam, deposited by Abdullahi Ali Sherif, founder of the museum

 - Great Omari Mosque, Gaza City, Gaza: approximately 250 manuscripts on Islamic jurisprudence, Qur’ans, Quranic texts, works of philosophy, theology, poetry, Sufism, Arabic language, education, medicine, astronomy, history, and geography